BlueBrain/atlas-building-tools/README.rst

 where 0.1.1 can be replaced by any deployed git tag.

-On your desktop computer, you should install cmake (version >= 3.5), boost and OpenSceneGraph_ first.
+For an installation of Regiodesics from the sources, install cmake (version >= 3.5 required), boost and OpenSceneGraph_ first.
 The installation of Regiodesics is as follows.

 .. code-block:: bash